 Protection for your boat and other watercraft.

-Boat and watercraft insurance throughout Tennessee in Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
+Boat and watercraft insurance throughout Tennessee in Knoxville, Union City, Martin, Dresden, Paris, McKenzie, Kenton and Bradford.
 Also serving the surrounding states of Kentucky, Illinois, Missouri and Alabama.

 Whether you own a paddle boat or a power boat, you want to enjoy your time on the water without worry.
 We’ll help you leave your worries on dry land and fully enjoy your time on the water.